Circles of control

 Find new ways to adapt to or cope with a change or difficult situation.

 Sometimes events or changes in our lives can seem overwhelming.
 It can be difficult to work out what to do next.

-Circles of control is a method many people use to help feel more in control of what is going on.
-It can help people to plan their next steps when dealing with a change or difficult situation.
+Using Circles of control helps many people cope.
+They can help people to plan their next steps when dealing with a difficult situation.

 Watch this short video to learn more about Circles of control.
 You can complete the activity in it to help you.